awsdocs/amazon-sqs-developer-guide/doc_source/sqs-add-update-remove-tag-queue.md

 1. Copy the example program for a [standard queue](standard-queues-getting-started-java.md) or a [FIFO queue](FIFO-queues-getting-started-java.md)\.

-1. To list the tags added to a queue, use the `ListQueueTags` API action:
+1. To list the tags added to a queue, add the following code which uses the `ListQueueTags` API action:

    ```
    final ListQueueTagsRequest listQueueTagsRequest = new ListQueueTagsRequest(queueUrl);